 What kind of syrup can you use on shave ice?

 You can make a homemade syrup with only three ingredients like in my snow cone syrup recipe here.
 Otherwise, you can purchase flavored syrups online or at your local grocery store.
 You can even use coffee syrups such as Torani.
 When I was little, we used to sprinkle kool-aid powder over snow and stir it to distribute the flavor.
 Here are some more topping ideas:

 What is the best ice for making shave ice?

-We found that harder the ice the better it was for making fluffy shave ice.
-My family loves ice so we have this countertop ice machine that makes perfect little ice pellets.
+We found that the harder the ice the better it was for making fluffy shave ice.
+My family loves ice so we have a countertop ice machine that makes perfect little ice pellets.
 But we found that the ice was a little too soft when used directly from the ice machine.
 So, we put the cubes in gallon size freezer bags overnight so that they were more solid by the time we shaved it.

 How do you shave ice?

 The traditional way of shaving ice is to use a metal tool to shave ice from a large block.
 We decided to use a machine to do the shaving for us.
 This powerful, electric ice shaver has dual blades that quickly turn cubes into fluffy snow.

 You texture isn’t a big concern you can also crush ice in a blender, or food processor.
 Another option is to crush the ice by hand.
 You can put ice in a clean, sturdy cloth or a gallon size bag and smash it with a mallet.